-For most use cases, you do not need to interact with the bookmarks model yourself, as PSPDFKit provides a UI for users to add, remove, and sort bookmarks depending on the configuration in use.
+For most use cases, you don’t need to interact with the bookmarks model yourself, as PSPDFKit provides a UI for users to add, remove, and sort bookmarks depending on the configuration in use.
 It then automatically stores them in the PDF document they belong to.
 However, when you want to provide either your own UI or your own bookmarks store, you need to access the model that PSPDFKit provides for you.

 The bookmarks model essentially consists of two classes:

 Bookmark, which is the bookmark itself and contains information about its name and what to do if a user selects a bookmark; and

 BookmarkProvider, which is the container that keeps track of all the bookmarks of a document.
 You can access the bookmark provider through

 PdfDocument#getBookmarkProvider().
 This can then be used to retrieve, sort, add, and remove bookmarks.